alondrasilva/portfolio/README.md

 # portfolio
-first portfolio
-This is the first proyect by Alondra Silva on her front-end course.
+This is the first portfolio and also the first proyect by Alondra Silva on her front-end-developer course